agusputra4/DQLab/README.md

 <br />

 <p align="justify">
-  <a href="https://academy.dqlab.id/main/module">DQLab</a> is a complete platform to learn data.
+  <a href="https://academy.dqlab.id/main/module">DQLab</a> is a complete platform to learn all about data.
 If you want to become a data practitioner, then it is a must to study at DQLab.
 There are three programming languages provided, R, Python, and SQL.
 These three languages are very popular in today's data science world.
 </p>

 ![Hal](README/hal.png)